ezra-bible-app/ezrabibleapp.net/index.md

 <a name="discussions"></a>

 ## Discussions on GitHub
 To give feedback and discuss about Ezra Bible App feel free to participate in the [discussions on GitHub]({{ site.github.repository_url }}/discussions).
+If you are interested in the proposed automatic translation feature for commentary and dictionary resources, please join the [beta testing discussion](https://github.com/ezra-bible-app/ezra-bible-app/discussions/1379).

 ## Issues
 To file issues (bug reports, feature requests, etc.) please use the Github issue system.